selemondev/Vue-Query-Docs/Readme.md

    });
    ```

-4. If you need to update options on your query dynamically, make sure to pass them as reactive variables
+4. If you need to update options on your query dynamically, make sure to pass them as reactive variables as shown below:

    ```ts
    const id = ref(1);